ctcl-bregis/ctclsite-content/pages/blog/2024/2024review.md

+We made it through the fourth year of the 2020s, a decade where humanity has shown its worst.
+It certainly showed its worst in 2024.

-Personally, 2024 was as challenging as 2023 though I was much more productive this year.
+I was not nearly as productive as I wanted to be this year.